 sales = amplification X sentiment X marketing intensity

 Now we can add in our close rate.
-Using a tool like CoreMetrics, we can calculate the percentage of folks who buy based on number of unique visitors to our site.
-We can even fancy it up a little by separating new customers from return customers and/ or first time visitors from repeat visitors.
+Using a tool like CoreMetrics or Google Analytics, we can calculate the percentage of folks who buy based on our site’s number of unique visitors.
+We can even fancy it up a little by separating new customers from return customers and/ or first-time visitors from repeat visitors.

 sales = amplification X sentiment X marketing intensity X close rate

-Now that we have our four factor model, what do we do with it?
+Now that we have our 4-factor model, what do we do with it?

 We can experiment.
-What happens when we spend more to increase the marketing intensity?
-Modify the site to increase the close rate (taking a single click out of the sales process dramatically increases sales)?
+The 4-factor model doesn’t include any weighting across the factors, but that’s probably not real.
+In practice, you may find that marketing intensity or amplification drive sales more than other factors.
+We can test changes in our strategy such as what happens when we spend more to increase the marketing intensity?
+Or what happens if we modify the landing page or conversion process to increase the close rate (taking a single click out of the sales process dramatically increases sales)?
 Or maybe we increase amplification by creating some content with killer headlines and images.
-What does that do to sales.
+What does that do to sales?

-With these experiments complete, we now know WHERE to focus our social media budget to create the greatest impact on sales.
+With these experiments complete, we now know WHERE and HOW to focus our social media budget to create the greatest impact on sales.